andrew-levy/swiftui-react-native/docs/docs/03-API/07-Utilities/01-ForEach.md

 ---
 ---

-A function that allows you map over an array to dynamically render a collection of views
+A function that allows you to map over an array to dynamically render a collection of views

 ```typescript
 function ForEach<T>(